 Whether you use OCR/ICR or data extraction tools enabled with machine learning, you require training data to develop robust models for such solutions.
-Preparing datasets to train such models can be challenging.
+However, data collection challenges may happen in preparing datasets to train such models.

 Therefore, this article explains how developers and business leaders can prepare effective datasets to streamline the development and implementation process of their intelligent document processing (IDP) solutions.